amahdeej/sc2-frame-error/README.md

 5. The Power Spectral Density ('psd') - 16 elements
 Thus the total width of each element of the first tuple for a link is 20.

 The second tuple contains the success of transmission ('rxSuccess').
-If it is 1, there is no frame error, if it is 0, ther is a frame error.
+If it is 1, there is no frame error, if it is 0, there is a frame error.

 Here are the links to the dataset files mentioned in the code (one pickle file for each scrimmage):